the-turing-way/the-turing-way/personas.md

 2. Alex, someone who has a lot of GitHub experience
 3. Amal, someone who knows they want to contribute, and does
 4. Noor, someone who doesn't know they want to contribute, but does
+5. Robin, someone who can only contribute outside of their normal working hours

 ### 1. Sam, a PhD student with no GitHub experience